Artificial Intelligence at Khoury College of Computer Sciences

 • Jennifer Dy

-Jennifer Dy is an associate professor in the College of Engineering, with a courtesy Khoury College appointment.
+Jennifer Dy is a professor in the College of Engineering and Khoury College of Computer Sciences.
 Her research explores machine learning, data mining, statistical pattern recognition, and computer vision.

 • Ehsan Elhamifar